bugsnag/bugsnag-js/examples/js/nextjs-new/README.md

 ## Errors are not captured in some scenarios

 With a local production build (`npm run build && npm start`):
-- API Test 2 doesn't work
+- API Test 2 fails
-- Client Test 1 doesn't work
+- Client Test 1 fails

-When deployed to vercel:
+When deployed to Vercel:
-- API Test 1, API Test 2 and API Test 4 do not work
+- API Test 1, API Test 2 and API Test 4 fail
-- None of the SSR tests work
+- All of the SSR tests fail

 ## Session started twice on page load

-This seems to be because nextjs triggers a router (history) change following load and so two requests to sessions.bugsnag.com can be seen on page load.
-Not currently sure how to prevent this.
+This is because Next.js triggers a router change (`window.history.replaceState`) following load and so two requests to sessions.bugsnag.com can be seen on page load.

 ## Source maps